notfoundry/dimeta/README.md

 - [Tutorial](#tutorial)

 ## Overview
-`dimeta` is a logic simulation and digital modeling library capable of interpreting complex combinational and sequential circuits with static, path-dependant, or state-dependant timing information at any timescale... **at compile-time, only using types**.
+`dimeta` is a logic simulation and digital modeling library capable of interpreting complex combinational and sequential circuits with static, path-dependant, or state-dependant timing information at any timescale... **only using the C++ type system**.

 The library is primarily composed of the _simulator_ and the _compiler_.
-The simulator is an event-driven logic simulation engine that processes scheduled state transitions, applies them to the relevant gates stored in a netlist, and generates future state transition events in a manner specified by the associated delay information specified in a delay map.
+The simulator is an event-driven logic simulation engine that processes scheduled state transitions, applies them to the relevant gates stored in a netlist, and generates future state transition events in a manner specified by the associated delay information stored in a delay map.
 The compiler facilitates the composition of logic gates in an easy manner, and enables arbitrary gate nesting with connections specified symbolically in the form of `wire` types.

-Care has been taken to make the simulation reasonably performant (types manipulated in packs whenever possible, vectorized metafunctions used, etc.) but for anything non-trivial, getting *realll* familiar with your friendly neighbourhood `ftemplate-depth` compiler flag (or equivalent) may be in order.
-Things can get pretty gnarly!
+Care has been taken to make the simulation reasonably performant (types manipulated in packs whenever possible, vectorized metafunctions used, etc.) but for non-trivial circuits, getting familiar with the `ftemplate-depth` compiler flag (or equivalent) is suggested.
+Template memoization in most compilers also means that the memory usage for some circuits may quickly reach the tens of gigabytes, which can get... pretty gnarly.
+Have fun!

 ## Tutorial